mj-jackson/homebridge-simple-weather/README.md

     * Choose which sensors should be created by checking them or uncheck to remove

 ## 3. Available data
+### Current data
 As of right now this plugin comes with a simple set of 4 sensors:
 * Current temperature
 * Minumum temperature
 * Maximum temperature
 * Humidity

+### Forecast data
+Version 2 extended the available data with forecasts.
+You can set how many forecast-datasets should be gathered and in which hourly interval.

+Eg. 3 sets in a 18 h interval will give you forecast data for 18, 36 and 54 h in the future.

+Five sensors per forecast are available:
+* Temperature
+* Minimum temperature
+* Maximum temperature
+* Humidity
+* Chance of rain

 This may be expanded in the future.

 ## 4. Further information
-This plugin uses the `/data/2.5/weather` API endpoint which is free to use for [60 calls/minute / 1.000.000 calls/month](https://openweathermap.org/price) as of today.
+This plugin uses the `/data/2.5/weather` and `/data/2.5/forecast` API endpoints which are free to use for [60 calls/minute / 1.000.000 calls/month](https://openweathermap.org/price) as of today.

 The type of units is set to `metric`.